How to visualise your Triage for better Incident Management

-This is the second in a series of blogs aimed at making your incidents smoother, quicker and your customers more satisfied.
-We’ll bring you tips and best practice based upon real-world engagement with many users of both Jira Software and Jira Service Desk.
+This is the second instalment in a series of blogs that aims at making your Incident Management smoother, quicker and more efficient, which will ultimately improve your customer satisfaction.
+The series covers tips and best practice based upon real-world engagement with many users of both Jira Software and Jira Service Desk.
 Whilst you can implement some tips on their own, we recommend combining them for best results.

 First, let's do a quick health check of how our incident management process is handled.
 To understand where we are, ask the following questions of your current process:

-Please note that our next set of tips use both Jira Software and ScriptRunner for Jira to help with improving your triage.
+Note: our next set of tips use both Jira Software and ScriptRunner for Jira to help with improving your efficient Triage.

-Visualising your issues can be one of the easiest ways to improve your triage.
-In Jira you can create a Kanban board which provides a quick overview of the current situation.
+Visualising Issues can be one of the easiest ways to improve your Triage.
+In Jira, you can create a Kanban board which provides a quick overview of the current situation.

-Firstly, assess what types of issues you want to prioritise.
-The triage team needs to have quick access to current incidents or alerts - the known and recent problems - and any outstanding remedial actions.
-To read more about these four issue type, read the first blog in this series.
-To get to this view, we need to build a filter for our board.
-In your Kanban board you need to add the following JQL.
+Firstly, assess what types of Issues you want to prioritise.
+The Triage team needs to have quick access to current Incidents or Alerts - the known and recent problems - and any outstanding remedial actions.
+To read more about these four Issue Type, take a look at the first blog in this series.
+To get to this stage, we need to build a filter for our board.
+We define this using something similar to the following JQL.

 To understand this query let's break it down into its constituent parts: